 - La Buena Vibra, Tepoztlán, Morelos – México.

 Samavesha is a light-filled gathering will multiple international presenters.
-The event also hosts leading yogic philosophers, meditation teachers, and kirtan bands such as the following
+Anusara yoga does a fantastic job with this global event.
+The event also hosts leading yogic philosophers, meditation teachers, and kirtan bands such as the following:

 - Sally Kempton – meditation